Showing posts with label driving. Show all posts

 There is no control over how to drive in Mexico.

-The driving is worse than our worst major city in the USA.
+The driving is worse than in our worst major city in the USA.

 We went to all the American malls to shop.

-A man was playing the piano near one of the bars in the mall.
+A man was playing the piano near one of the mall's bars.

-The Mexican Margaritas are stronger than I was used to and it made me a bit tipsy.
+The Mexican Margaritas are stronger than I'm used to, and they made me a bit tipsy.

 In the mall, my husband bought me a black stone necklace with matching earrings.